stuartellis/sve-personal-website/content/articles/task-runner.md

 +++
 title = "Using the Task Tool"
 slug = "task-runner"
-date = "2024-05-04T12:31:00+01:00"
+date = "2024-05-19T21:51:00+01:00"
 description = "Using the Task Tool" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
 +++

-The [Task](https://taskfile.dev) tool is a task runner and build tool.
-It provides a consistent framework for working with sets of tasks, enabling you to run the same tasks on multiple platforms and environments.
+[Task](https://taskfile.dev) is a task runner and build tool.
+It provides a consistent framework for sets of tasks, enabling you to run the same workflows on multiple platforms and environments.

 ## How Task Works